Last updated: February 2026 · Reviewed quarterly

 Start With the Core SEO Pillar

-If you're new to this framework, begin with the complete Keyword Research guide to understand how the system connects.
+If you're new to this framework, begin with the complete Keyword Research Guide.
+It explains how keyword research, search intent, and clustering work together to build topical authority.